-I created this video back in 2010, but apparently I never posted it here.
-By now, everybody knows how to fight Reptile.
-I made this for two simple reasons: 1) I never actually fought Reptile on the arcade version of MK1 and wanted to scratch it off my to-do list, and 2) I wanted to make it a challenge by defeating him with a Double Flawless and Fatality on the hardest difficulty setting (Very Hard).
+I created this video back in 2010, but apparently I never posted about it here.
+By now, everyone knows how to fight Reptile.
+I did this for two simple reasons: 1) I never actually fought Reptile on the arcade version of MK1 and I wanted to scratch it off my bucket list, and 2) I wanted to make it a challenge by defeating him with a Double Flawless and Fatality on the hardest difficulty setting (Very Hard).
 No cheats were used, though I did create a save state right before The Pit stage once I knew the moon silhouettes would appear (see algorithm below).
 Enjoy.

 - Must be on The Pit stage.

 - A silhouette must fly past the moon before the match begins.

 - Defeat your opponent with a Double Flawless without using Block (this means you can’t use Kano’s Knife Toss or Sub-Zero’s Slide).
 You may lose the first round only.

 - Finish your opponent with a Fatality (uppercutting your opponent into The Pit does NOT count as a Fatality).
 Do not use Block in Scorpion’s case; instead, jump up and tap Up twice, timing the second Up as you land.
 Sonya can fight Reptile as of Revision 4.0.